jontturi/stadinyt/jams/README.md

-# How to add a new jam
+# How to add a new event

-To add a new jam you can submit a pull request with the information of the jam added to one of the `json` files in this directory.
+To add a new even you can submit a pull request with the information of the jam added to one of the `json` files in this directory.
 Once accepted the page will be updated and your jam will be visible.

-If you're not familiar with creating a pull request then alternatively you can also open an issue on the [issues tracker](https://github.com/leafo/compohub/issues) with the jam you want to submit.

-If you don't want to use GitHub at all then you can use this Google Form to submit a jam and an administrator will review your submission and create the change for you: <https://docs.google.com/forms/d/1c2UrXfRdJm723fv7kJY0BG7eOCg8nC9eNp-fARe6aqE/viewform>
+If you're not familiar with JSON then you can use this Google Form to submit a jam and an administrator will review your submission and create the change for you: <https://docs.google.com/forms/d/1L2tMc9mWZy62lNrXQsbhQmMF5pLKgfXZoDfF_z0ePKk/viewform>

 Jams are organized by their starting year.
 Choose the `json` file that corresponds to the year when your jam starts, if the file doesn't exist yet